stephencweiss/stephencharlesweiss.com/content/blog/2019-07-31/state-reducer-usereducer.md

 In fact, even if `initialValue` is something more exotic than a `boolean` or `string`, we can still use `useState`.
 We would just need to use the functional update syntax.

-For example, adapting the React team’s example:
+For example, adapting the React team's example:
 ```javascript
 const initialValues = {
   buttonOne: 0,